The Guild (web series): Season 2 (2008–2009)

 Zaboo's mother takes revenge for losing Zaboo by having Codex evicted.
-Codex and Zaboo move into a new apartment, where Codex meets a new love interest: Wade (Fernando Chien), a stunt man.
+Codex and Zaboo move into a new apartment, where Codex meets a new love interest: Wade (Fernando Chien), a stunt performer.
 Codex tries to get Zaboo to move out by telling him that he needs to level up before they can be together.
-She arranges for him to live with Vork, who will take in-game gold as rent, something Zaboo is really good at: farming.
+She arranges for him to live with Vork, who will take in-game gold as rent, something Zaboo is really good at: gold farming.
 Codex focuses on trying to get Wade interested in her.

 The Guild finds a valuable in-game orb which Clara and Tink fight over.
 Just as Vork lets it go up for bid, Clara's children unplug her computer from the Internet and, upon re-connecting, Clara finds out Tink wins it.
 Clara vows revenge on Vork for giving it to Tink and spends an entire weekend betraying Vork by corpse camping him on an alternate account as well as searching for her own orb.
 Bladezz believes Tink is romantically interested in him and begins to max out his mother's credit cards to buy her stuff, when, in fact, Tink is using him to get what she wants.
 Vork is annoyed with Zaboo's lack of logic and his antics in trying to 'man-up' for Codex.
 Codex finds out that the stunt-man has a "stupid tall hot girlfriend," Riley (Michele Boyd).

 The Game announces that the online play will be shut down for maintenance for four hours, during which Vork plans a strategy lecture for Zaboo and Bladezz, while Codex plans a quiet party with Clara and Tink.
 Bladezz coerces Vork to abandon the lecture in favor of a poker game (offline), hoping to make up some of what he spent on Tink.
 Clara advertises Codex's party and it becomes a crowded kegger.

 Among Clara's random invitees, Wade and Riley come to the party.
 After finding out that Riley is Wade's roommate and Wade is single, Tink and Clara try to hook Codex up with him.
 Zaboo, learning of this, persuades Vork and Bladezz to go to Codex's party to try to stop it.
 Vork discovers that Clara has been attacking him, and begins to question his quality of leadership.
 Bladezz confronts Tink about their relationship; upon learning that he has been used, Bladezz steals Tink's laptop and deletes her character.
 Meanwhile, Zaboo walks in on Wade and Codex kissing and challenges Wade to a fight.
 Wade is a much better fighter, but Zaboo's seriousness about Codex leads to Wade giving up his interest in her.
 Codex yells at Zaboo that she doesn't like him, and he leaves dejected.
 Then Codex sees a drunken Clara kissing with Wade, and decides to chase after Zaboo to apologize, but is hurt when she sees him making out with Riley.